COOKING VS. BAKING: 4 KEY DIFFERENCES

 WHAT’S THE MAIN DIFFERENCE BETWEEN COOKING AND BAKING?

+The primary differences between cooking and baking ultimately come down to ingredient precision and the type of heat used.
 While the cooking definition is broadly explained as combining ingredients and heating them, the baking definition is much more specific; only using dry heat with precisely measured ingredients.
 That means that all baking is considered cooking, but not all cooking is considered baking.

 1. HEATING METHOD

 Baking is usually only done in an oven since it requires consistent dry heat.
-Cooking can also take place in the oven, however, there are a variety of oven settings and heating elements that can be used for different outcomes.
+Cooking can also take place in the oven; however, there are a variety of oven settings and heating elements that can be used for different outcomes.
 Since ovens can be used in both baking and cooking, it’s important to get familiar with the different parts of an oven and how they can affect your food’s final result.

 2. EQUIPMENT

-3. PRECISION WITH MEASUREMENTS
+3. MEASUREMENTS AND TEMPERATURE

 Baking requires precision and accuracy when measuring out ingredients; you need exact amounts of each ingredient to get the desired results.
-Cooking, on the other hand, is often much more flexible as you can frequently taste as you go and adjust recipes to your liking.
+For instance, too much flour can make a cake dense, while too little sugar can rob a cookie of volume and flavor.

 4. INGREDIENT INTERACTIONS

-There’s a reason people refer to baking as a science.
-If you know how ingredients work on a scientific level, then you’ll likely know when to add flour to provide more structure or eggs to act as a leavening agent.
 Cooking tends to be more flexible, often allowing you to tweak the recipe to your preference without worrying that these little adjustments will necessarily ruin the overall outcome.

 SHOP MAYTAG® WALL OVENS